 Q 2.
-Can unutilized Input tax credit be allowed as refund?
+Can un utilized Input tax credit be allowed as refund?

 Q 3.
-Can unutilized ITC be given refund, in case goods exported outside India are subjected to export duty?
+Can un utilized ITC be given refund, in case goods Exported outside India are subjected to export duty?

 Q 5.
 Suppose a taxable person has paid IGST/ CGST/SGST mistakenly as an Interstate/intrastate supply, but the nature of which is subsequently clarified.
 Can the CGST/SGST be adjusted against wrongly paid IGST or vice versa?

-[The United Nations Organization and Consulates or Embassies are required to take a Unique Identity Number and purchases made by them will be reflected against their number in the return of outward supplies of the supplier and refunds of taxes can be granted.
-A separate process will be notified in the Rules.
-GST Sec.19 (6)].
+[The United Nations Organization and Consulates or Embassies are required to take a Unique Identity Number [section 26(1) of the CGST/SGST Act] and purchases made by them will be reflected against their Unique Identity Number in the return of outward supplies of the supplier(s)]

 Q 7.
 What is the time limit for taking refund?

 Ans.
 A person claiming refund is required to file an application before the expiry of two years from the “relevant date” as given in the Explanation to section 54 of the CGST/SGST Act.

 Q 8.
 Whether principle of unjust enrichment will be applicable in refund?

 Ans.
 The principle of unjust enrichment would be applicable in all cases of refund except in the following cases: –